Students at the University of Sydney

 Commemoration Day, Saturday 22 April 1899 (Great Hall):

 A second Commemoration Day city procession of about 500 male students set off from the GPO in Martin Place in the morning.
-The procession along George Street to the University was a source of great fun for thousands who lined the streets.
+The procession along George Street and Parramatta Road to the University was a source of great fun for thousands who lined the streets.

 When the procession reached the University, a stampede was made for the Great Hall.